Celebrating Women in Art

 At the luncheon, the Museum is also proud to honor two women in our community who have made significant contributions to the accessibility of arts and culture in our region:

-Ann Fralin Award: Valeta S. Pittman
+Ann Fralin Award: Betty Lesko

 Presented by